stemangiola/nanny/README.md

-nanny: high-level data analysis and manipulations in tidyverse style.
+nanny: high-level data analysis and manipulation in tidyverse style.
 ================

 **It tidies up your playground\!**